chrisloewer/network-project-suggestion/README.md

 Life never stays at home, and when we are home we spend a lot of time changing settings on our devices.
 Finding a way to control the power of your home remotely and the environment when you are home would help a lot.

+### Solution

+We will develop a mobile application that will let people control the lighting in their homes no matter where they are.
+With just a touch of a button people will be able to switch any compatible light on and off with the assurance that it will work every time.

 ### Project Proposal

 Create a simple system where several individual power sources can be turned on and off remotely over the network.
 This will entail building 'smart' power strips, a central server to control the state of the power strips, and an app to communicate with the central server.